nghiango1/hello/go/interpreter/server/docs/Walkthrough notes.md

 implementing object.Object.Inspect() vs ast.Node.String() almost done the same thing for object,Function and ast.FunctionLiteral

 Nested map structure as environment is too expensive.
 I do thing back on how C using stack for handle memory after this, could it be replicate in InterinGo?

+## Language extending - Tool chain

+- Syntax highlighting with Rule or Tree-sitter?